Facts and Figures

 Additionally, we are now working with local schools, and have offered the six senior schools closest to our site the opportunity to spend time working within each of our scientific areas, to gain knowledge and understanding of all stages of the pharmaceutical development process.

 - We also offer placements to pharmacy, chemistry and computing/informatics undergraduate students.
 We support a number of post-graduate research degree programmes at several United Kingdom universities.

 - Moreton facility employees have volunteered with projects to protect the habitat of the natterjack toads, working with rangers from the North Wirral Coastal Park at the Red Rocks site in Hoylake.
-The natterjack became locally extinct at this site in 1995, and the Cheshire Wildlife Trust is continuing to encourage establishment of the species through habitat management.
+The natterjack became locally extinct at this site in 1995, and the Cheshire Wildlife Trust is continuing to encourage reestablishment of the species through habitat management.
 Our employees built an additional fence around a pond area, which is one of a few homes for natterjack toads, then built a dam to stop the overflow waters being washed down onto the beach where the spawn would die.

 - Employees help preserve and improve the North Wirral Coastal Park.

 - The Moreton site achieved the RoSPA Gold Award from the Royal Society for the Prevention of Accidents for demonstrating a robust occupational health & safety management program in May 2011.
 Safety Star Awards were given to all members of the EHS Committee and Steering Group in appreciation of significant contributions towards the Moreton site achievement.

 - The goal of zero Lost Time Accidents, (and UK zero reportable accidents), has been achieved for the years 1996 through 2012.
 This is due in part to our ongoing proactive approach which includes risk assessments, Control of Substances Hazardous to Health (COSHH) assessments, regular departmental and site audits, inspections, near miss reporting and the site's “no blame” culture